 What success will look like

-The data gathered over the period will help us understand how we have increased emotional, functional physical and social/family well-being
+The feedback gathered from our community will help us understand how we have increased emotional and social/family well-being.

 We will continue to build on our support services and ensure that we have the right support available at what can be a difficult time – whether you’re a child, young adult, parent, adult or carer, or have a low grade or high grade brain tumour and no matter where you live.
 We will continue to improve our services to ensure that we are meeting the needs of those personally affected and garnering the support of the community to join with us campaigning for much needed change.